Let to Buy Mortgages

 Speak to our advisors

-How do Let to Buy mortgages work?
+How do let to buy mortgages work?

-A Let to Buy mortgage although a type of mortgage, is actually a type of property buying process.
+A let to buy mortgage although a type of mortgage, is actually a type of property buying process.
 The process involves applying and completing on two mortgages simultaneously.
 In brief, these are the usual steps we will take to help you through the process.

 • Find a lender that will lend on the basis that the property will be let out after you complete on the mortgage.
 This will usually be on a Buy-to-Let mortgage.